s-bolivar/Inception/README .md

-*This project has been created as part of the 42 curriculum by [your-login].*
+*This project has been created as part of the 42 curriculum by [sbolivar].*

 # Inception